 “We work in biodynamics for one reason,” he told me, “to preserve the wines and avoid the deviations we find in natural wine.”
 Such deviations or flaws actually standardize a wine, he said, scrubbing out varietal character in much the same way that conventional additives do.

-Daniele Delaini (top), and images of his villa and biodynamic vineyard in Bardolino
+Daniele Delaini (top), and images of his villa in Bardolino

 Although the cellar Delaini inherited was a relic from the 1950s, still equipped with cement tanks and a dusty barrel cellar, he viewed this as boon.
 “We have to change our idea of Bardolino, to go back to before the 1970s,” he said.
 In the last few decades, stainless steel and modern winemaking have been the norm, but Delaini’s vision was old-school.
 “We lost the idea of wood in Bardolino,” he said, by way of example.
 He’s the only producer I visited who is barrel fermenting his pink wine, and it also goes through full malolactic.
 The result is extraordinary, delicious, and so unorthodox that Delaini doesn’t even try to submit it to the Consorzio for D.O.C. approval.
 Instead, he just calls it “Chiar’otto,” a mashup of his wife’s name and daughter’s birth year, labels it Vino da Tavola, and sells out.

 Ifound a lot to love in Bardolino: beautiful landscape, wines of clarity, and winemakers passionate about their territorio who are working to improve their wines and reach.
 There is an optimism here, a hope.
 Winemaker Erico Gentili of Cantina Gentili summed this sense perfectly: “It’s like we are walking on stairs, and we’re not yet at the top,” he said.
 “We don’t want to stop experimentation of what the territory can give us.”